Matching Your Values

 - You can postpone the start of annuity payments until later—usually after retirement begins.

-Now is a great time to consider this giving option as gift annuity rates increased on January 1, 2023
+Now is a great time to consider this giving option as gift annuity rates are the highest they’ve been in years.

 Sample one-life gift annuity rates, effective January 1, 2023